Visiting the Peles Castle in Romania: Everything You Need to Know

 • Hello Teil,

-Many people still go by foot to the castle – I know we did when I last visited 10 years ago.
-And now that you mentioned it, I don’t remember seeing a gift shop there.
-That’s pretty strange indeed!
+Many people still go by foot to the castle – we do almost every time we visit.
+And now that you mentioned it, I don’t remember seeing a gift shop there, but there are unofficial vendors outside the castle, so you can’t leave empty-handed.

 Regarding Uber, taxi drivers protested in Bucharest, but most of the people are with Uber here.
 The taxi drivers are known for behaving rudely, refusing rides and treating passengers with disrespect, which is the total opposite of Uber and the reason why more and more people go with the latter.
 Unless they change, I am sure they will be removed from the picture – and deservedly so!